w3c/wcag3/informative/guidelines/input-operation/speech-and-voice-input.md

 ## User needs

-* As a voice-input user, I need to determine the type of control in order to use the appropriate command.
+* As a person with a motor disability who uses voice input, I need to be able to determine the type of each control so that I can use the appropriate command.
-* [TODO] I need multiple ways/formats to access content.
-* As an individual with a speech or hearing related disability, I need a way to reach human help in multiple ways or using assistive technology.
+* As a person who is deaf or hard of hearing, or has a speech disability, I need to be able to reach human assistance using communication methods and assistive technologies that work for me.